 If you were sexually abused as a child, it’s time to start healing.
 By taking your perpetrator to court, you can get justice for yourself and protect other children from experiencing child sexual abuse.

-It takes courage to face your perpetrator in court, and our attorneys with Lawyers Helping Survivors of Child Sex Abuse are here to help empower you.
+It takes courage to face your perpetrator in court, and our attorneys with Lawyers Helping Survivors of Child Sexual Abuse are here to help empower you.
 This group of legal experts have helped hundreds of survivors get justice, including financial compensation for their pain and suffering and peace of mind knowing they have saved other children from abuse.

 Please call us at 888-981-6038 or use the contact form below to talk with one of our attorneys free of charge.
 During our confidential conversation, we can walk you through your rights and explain your legal options to get the justice you deserve.